zeroresponder/models/README.md

   - Identified which datapoints could be dropped without significantly impacting accuracy to improve user experience

   - Over-fitting was a huge problem with age, as training data only had people aged between 40-60.
-Dropout layers were used to force the network to draw connectinos between other inputs
+Dropout layers were used to force the network to draw connections between other inputs